-1. Describe the issuer's plan of operation for the next twelve months.
-This description should include such matters as:
+- 1. Describe the issuer's plan of operation for the next twelve months.
+This description should include such matters as: - i. a discussion of how long the issuer can satisfy its cash requirements and whether it will have to raise additional funds in the next twelve months: Issuer needs to raise additional capital to remain in business.
+There can be no assurance that the Issuer can raise any given amount of additional investments or that the amount which it can raise will be sufficient to allow it to expand it business sufficiently to make it profitable in any given period of time. - ii. a summary of any product research and development that the issuer will perform for the term of the plan: Issuer does not conduct product research and development activities, as such, but it does plan to continue to upgrade and expand its technical capabilities as it has the funds to do so.

-- i. a discussion of how long the issuer can satisfy its cash requirements and whether it will have to raise additional funds in the next twelve months: Issuer needs to raise additional capital to remain in business.
-It is currently seeking to raise up to a total of \$3,000,000 through a Regulation A offering of 30,000,000,000 shares of its common stock.
-The Issuer plans to use the proceeds from this offering primarily to increase the marketing efforts of the Issuer and to install more equipment for its live streaming site business and for general corporate purposes.
-There can be no assurance that the Issuer can raise any given amount of additional investments or that the amount which it can raise will be sufficient to allow it to expand it business sufficiently to make it profitable in any given period of time. - ii. a summary of any product research and development that the issuer will perform for the term of the plan: Issuer does not conduct product research and development activities, as such, but it does plan to continue to upgrade and expand its technical capabilities as it has the funds to do so. - iii. any expected purchase or sale of plant and significant equipment: As funds are available to do so, Issuer expects to purchase video and broadcasting equipment in various commercial venues and to acquire web and media based equipment which would allow it to expand its offerings to its subscribers. - iv. any expected significant changes in the number of employees: The Issuer hopes to hire 5 full time sales people by December 31, 2014.
+- any expected purchase or sale of plant and significant equipment: As funds are available to do so, Issuer expects to purchase video and broadcasting equipment in various commercial venues and to acquire web and media based equipment which would allow it to expand its offerings to its subscribers. - iv. any expected significant changes in the number of employees: The Issuer at this time does not plan to hire additional employees.
+Any additional personal will be on a contract labor basis.